Major Transport Improvements A629 Halifax to Huddersfield

 What modelling benefits have been conducted on the impact on air quality, health, journey times and modal shift?
 What are the economic returns on investment?
 Cost Benefit Ratios of the proposals?

-Lee asked about 5 years ago
+Lee asked almost 6 years ago

 Thanks for your questions.
 This sort of analysis will be carried out in the next stage of the project proposals, when we will be developing a full business case.
 For the project to be approved, there will need to be a positive cost benefit for the proposals.We expect that the project will encourage a modal shift, which will have a positive impact on air quality, however at this stage this has not been quantified.